Fido in Yellowstone: How to Travel with Dogs

 We’ll start with the no-fun-police business first, so you know where you and Fido aren’t allowed to go.
 Unfortunately, you can’t take your pet on trails or into the backcountry.
 We all need to be respectful of Yellowstone’s wild environment, but pets are particularly at risk of being injured by park wildlife.
 Yellowstone is full of bears and wolves, and bears and wolves do not like dogs.
 Wolves see domestic dogs as competition and bears have been known to follow dogs back to their owners.
 And while your dog might be able to outrun a bear, you probably couldn’t!

 Boardwalks and thermal areas are also off-limits to pets because of the huge risk these parts of the park pose to your animal friends.
 Dogs have a hard time distinguishing between cool water and hot water, and since a lot of the thermal water in the park is at or near the boiling point, many dogs have been injured or killed by jumping into these dangerous waters.

 So where can you go with your precious pup?
 Of course, you’re allowed to have your pet in your car, so why not take one of Yellowstone’s many scenic routes?
 There will be plenty of opportunities to see plenty of wildlife and places to pull over to take photos.
 Pets are also allowed in developed areas, within 100 feet of roads, and in parking lots, so be sure to pull over a stretch your legs and run around.

 While you’re here, why not make an adventure of it?
 Pets are also allowed in campgrounds and in your tent.
 There are walking trails at some campgrounds for you and your pup to enjoy a good walk.
 When you’re outside with your pet, they can have food and water–just be sure to pack it away afterward.
-And while pets aren’t allowed in hotels in the park, you can bring quiet and housebroken dogs and cats with you to cozy cabins at several locations around the park.
+And while pets aren’t allowed in hotels in the park, you can bring quiet and housebroken dogs and cats with you to designated cabins at several locations around the park.